NunuMarie3000/Can-of-Books-Frontend/README.md

-09/02/22 2:05pm - Application renders carousel of books from mongodb database via axios.get request to server 9/02/22 2:39pm - Implemented cards on the carousel, display looks waaaay better 9/02/22 6:24pm - User can create new books and the the application automatically rerenders the carousel with new book
+09/02/22 2:05pm - Application renders carousel of books from mongodb database via axios.get request to server 9/02/22 2:39pm - Implemented cards on the carousel, display looks waaaay better 9/02/22 6:24pm - User can create new books and the the application automatically rerenders the carousel with new book 9/03/22 4:00pm - User can delete books and the application automatically rerenders the carousel without deleted book 9/03/22 4:40pm - Delete button is disabled while axios request is requesting, is enabled when the request is finished

 ## Estimates

-Name of feature: Book Component: As a user, I'd like to see the list of books, so that I can see what's recommended to me.
+1.Name of feature: Book Component: As a user, I'd like to see the list of books, so that I can see what's recommended to me.

 Estimate of time needed to complete: 2 hours